 - Drug and Alcohol Policy

 - Social Events Policy

-Of course policies may not be the answer to all your problems, however your staff must know what your policies are, and effectively demonstrate their understanding of the reasons behind them.
+Of course, policies may not be the answer to all your problems.
+However, your staff must know what your policies are, and effectively demonstrate their understanding of the reasons behind them.
 We recommend that you do a Policy Workshop to set out the expectations and standards.
 This also gives you the opportunity to reunite with your team and focus on the goals to improve your business.
-Bear in mind, you have to get their sign off, digitally or paper-based, as that serves an evidence that they have read and understood these policies, and as per Colin Wilson’s blog, this is all about having a remarkable business because you raise the bar on professionalism.
+Bear in mind, you must get their sign off, digitally or paper-based, as that serves an evidence that they have read and understood these policies.
+And, as per Colin Wilson’s blog, raising the bar of professionalism is part of having a remarkable business.

-There has been cases where an employee is terminated for not following the policies provided to them, despite signing the document.
-Through a Fair Work claim, the employer was questioned if they communicated these policies to the Employee and how they went about measuring their understanding of them?
+There have been cases where an employee is terminated for not following the policies provided to them, despite signing the document.
+Through a Fair Work claim, the employer was questioned if they communicated these policies to the employee and how they went about measuring their understanding of them.
 Without your staff understanding them, you cannot expect them to carry out these policies effectively.

 If you and your team require assistance with the development and implementation of effective workplace HR policies that align with the current legislation or would like to conduct a policy workshop to reiterate the policies, please contact us at Key Business Advisors on 1300 4 ADVICE or email email@example.com .
 Book a 15min FREE Chat and speak with one of our qualified and experienced HR Consultants.